England | Scotland | Wales | Northern Ireland | Ireland

 Available during this session is Doctor Green and a Practice Nurse

-The Midwife holds antenatal clinics on Monday (9am to noon) and all day Thursday at the Practice.
+The Midwife holds antenatal clinics on Mondays.
 She manages most normal pregnancies and deliveries, liaising with the hospitals and Doctors as necessary.
 Where appropriate they offer home confinements.

-We offer a wide range of contraception at the practice and LARC as part of the wider group with dedicated clinics based at Darnall, Jordanthorpe and city practices.
+We offer a wide range of contraception at the practice and LARC as part of the wider group with dedicated clinics based at Darnall and city practices.

 Well Women appointments are available to discuss all aspects of women’s health and the changes that go on throughout your life.
 Cervical smears, menopause monitoring and routine health checks are available.